ZetaRift/PinchyBot-3/README.md

 "Greet" Bool: For the bot to greet a joining user, true will greet users, false will omit greets

+"WZ-APIKey" String: Required by the wz module.

+"YT-APIKey" String: Required by the yt module.

 Optional JSON elements:

 "CommandPrefix" String: This should be a single character prefix for the bot's commands.
 If the element is not present, the bot will use its default prefix